-- CSI: New York featured the "Wasp Knife", which injects air into the target to cause them to burst, as a murder weapon.
+- CSI NY featured the "Wasp Knife", which injects air into the target to cause them to burst, as a murder weapon.

-- Law & Order: SVU featured a similar weapon to the CSI example, which worked by injecting the victim with air.
+- Law & Order: Special Victims Unit featured a similar weapon to the CSI example, which works by injecting the victim with air.

 - Eclipse Phase has monofilament swords and garrottes, diamond-edged axes, vibroswords, swords made of memory polymer that becomes stiff or flexible with an electric charge and wasp knives among others.

 - In addition to Chainsaw Good and Sharpened to a Single Atom examples being commonplace, Warhammer 40,000 also has much rarer "Power Weapons".
 These are enhanced by a hazy blue "power field" (produced by a generator on what would otherwise be a normal melee weapon) which weakens the molecular bonds of whatever they strike.
 Also the ubiquitous bolter is essentially an upgraded version of Gyrojet firearms, fitted with armor-piercing explosive heads, capable of firing full-auto, and far more effective at point-blank range.